mariospar/Fortran_DReader/README.md

 ## Installation

-Unfortunately, DReader is a dedicated to Windows application, but it can be modified in order to run on other OS. *(More about that later)*
+Unfortunately, DReader is a dedicated to Windows application, but it can be modified in order to run on another OS. *(More about that later)*

 ### Compilers

-There are many fortran compilers but it seems that the most common one is **`gfortran`**, which is part of the `MINGW-W64 GCC Compiler`.
+There are many fortran compilers but it seems that the most common is **`gfortran`**, which is part of the `MINGW-W64 GCC Compiler`.
 To install it, follow this [link](http://mingw-w64.org/doku.php/download)
 #### **Note:**
 *Make sure to add the mingw-w64 binaries to your environment variables*